Proudly Serving Montgomery County Maryland

 We may disclose your protected health information to public authorities as allowed or required by law to report abuse or neglect.

-Correctional Institutions If you are an inmate of a correctional institution, we may disclose to the institution or agents there of your protected health information necessary for your health and the health and safety of other individuals.
+If you are an inmate of a correctional institution, we may disclose to the institution or agents your protected health information necessary for your health and the health and safety of other individuals.

 Federal law allows us to release your protected health information to appropriate health oversight agencies or for health oversight activities.